 We coffee drinkers have a simple choice: brew or buy.

-Buying has its benefits, but for the price of a few cups of coffee in a cafe, you can treat yourself to a week or two of delicious coffee, made in your kitchen, with love.
+But for the price of a few cups of coffee in a cafe, you can treat yourself to a week or two of delicious coffee.

 Millions of people around the world love the aroma of coffee.